thomasWeise/bookbuilderpy/README.md

 - `downloadFileSize`: for the span with the file size
 - `downloadFileDesc`: for the description of the file format

+<sup>*</sup> if the [`langs` attribute](#331-language-specification-and-resolution) is specified and contains more than one language
 The result of this rendering process is then stored in a file `index.html`.
+For this reason you should never call your main book file `index.md`.

+The idea of this website building process is as follows:
+Via the "outer" website, you can specify the structure, header, footer (where you could, e.g., place the build time via a `\meta{date}` command), and CSS styles.
+If you develop your book on GitHub, then you would probably write a `README.md` file explaining the book's content anyway.
+This file you can then automatically render and insert into the website as "inner" website part.
+Inside your `README.md` on GitHub, the tag `<div id="files"> .... </div>` would be invisible, but during the website building, it allows you to have the list of book files included automatically.
+This automatic inclusions allows us to specify file sizes.
+For course, we could also simply not insert this tag and instead have hard-coded links in the `README.md`, which is fine, too.

 ### 3.3.4.
 Other Metadata